/ seo-tools / Best Site Speed Tools in 2026

 Honorable Mentions

-- Lighthouse (free, built into Chrome DevTools) runs the same engine as PageSpeed Insights but locally.
-Press F12, go to the Lighthouse tab, and run an audit.
+• Lighthouse (free and open source, built into Chrome DevTools) runs the same engine as PageSpeed Insights but locally.
+Press F12, go to the Lighthouse tab, and run an audit across performance, accessibility, best practices, and SEO.
+It also ships as a CLI and Node module for CI, so you can fail a build on a performance regression.
 Great for testing during development.

-- Pingdom ($13/month) is simpler than the other tools but includes uptime monitoring alongside speed testing.
+• Pingdom (Synthetic Monitoring from $15/month on annual billing, free trial available) is simpler than the other tools but includes uptime monitoring alongside speed testing.
+The entry plan covers 10 uptime checks plus SMS alerts, and Real User Monitoring is priced separately by pageviews.
 Good for basic performance checks and downtime alerts.

 Which Should You Pick?